-Fiat Chrysler reports 60 percent rise in profits
+Fiat Chrysler reports rise in profit and drop in debt

-MILAN (AP) — Carmaker Fiat Chrysler Automobiles has reported a 60 percent rise in net profit for the first quarter of 2018.
+MILAN (AP) — Carmaker Fiat Chrysler Automobiles reported Thursday a 60 percent rise in net profit for the first quarter of the year as sales improved, particularly in the Americas, and demand rose globally for its Jeeps.

-The company said Thursday that its profit of 1.02 billion euros ($1.24 billion) was up from 641 million euros in the same quarter a year earlier, though net revenue edged down 2 percent to 27.03 billion euros.
+The company said its profit of 1.02 billion euros ($1.24 billion) was up from 641 million euros in the same quarter a year earlier, though net revenue edged down 2 percent to 27.03 billion euros.

 Fiat Chrysler maintained its guidance for full-year earnings, saying it still expects net revenue of about 125 billion euros.

-The carmaker said it shipped 1.2 million vehicles in the first quarter, up 5 percent from a year earlier.
-The boost was mainly due to improved sales in North and Latin America and a jump at its Jeep unit.
+It shipped 1.2 million vehicles in the first quarter, up 5 percent from a year earlier.
+The boost was mainly due to improved sales in North and Latin America as well as a 37 percent rise in shipments at its Jeep unit.

 Most Read Business Stories